HLAT: High-quality Large Language Model Pre-trained on AWS Trainium: Best Practices Future Directions

 \section{Best Practices \& Future Directions}

 In this section, we share some best practices we observed for training on AWS \trainium, and raise open questions for future research.

-\textbf{Parallelism}: NDTL supports TP up to 32 degrees and pipeline parallelism.
-For a 7B model, we found that the combination of TP=8 and PP=1 provides the highest training throughput.
-However, for models of other sizes and architectures, the optimal parallelism configuration could vary.
-To achieve the highest training throughput, parallelism configuration needs to be jointly optimized with choice of activation checkpointing method, gradient accumulation steps, and training precision, to avoid out-of-memory on \trainium.
+\textbf{Parallelism}: NxDT supports TP up to 32 degrees and pipeline parallelism.
+For a 7B model, we found that the combination of TP=8 and PP=1 provides the highest training throughput, but not for \modelname-70B.
+So the optimal parallelism configuration varies with model sizes and architectures.
+To achieve the highest training throughput, parallelism configuration needs to be jointly optimized with choice of activation checkpointing method, gradient accumulation steps, and training precision, to balance memory and communication costs.

-{\bf Training Precision}: NDTL supports various training precision settings, including full precision (FP32), AMP BF16 mixed precision, BF16 with and without SR, etc. Full precision training is often memory-wise infeasible for multi-billion LLMs.
-We compared three training strategies for \modelname: pure BF16, BF16 with SR, and mixed precision training.
+{\bf Training Precision}: NxDT supports various training precision configurations, including full precision (FP32), BF16 with and without SR, standard mixed precision training, etc. Full precision training is often memory-wise infeasible for multi-billion LLMs.
+We compared multiple training strategies for \modelname: pure BF16, BF16 with SR and standard mixed precision training.
 Empirically, we found that training loss of pure BF16 diverges.
-BF16 with SR and mixed precision get similar training loss.
-We finally chose BF16 with SR for higher throughput.
-However, for models of other sizes and architecture, BF16 with SR may not guarantee the same convergence as mixed precision.
+BF16 with SR shows similar training loss as mixed precision on \modelname-7B model, but converges slower on \modelname-70B.
+We finally chose BF16 with SR for higher throughput on \modelname-7B, but standard mixed precision on \modelname-70B.
+For models of other sizes and architecture, warm-up study may be needed to decide the optimal training precision.
 Usually, the divergence can be observed in first few thousands of steps.

 \textbf{Choice of $\beta_2$}: We observed that using $\beta_2=0.99$ causes training instability and slower convergence.
 This is related to the choice of BF16 with SR training precision.
 A large $\beta_2$ fails to capture the gradient explosion at current and recent steps, and hence does not effectively reduce the gradients in occurrence of gradient explosion.
 Switching to $\beta_2=0.95$ addresses the above-mentioned problem.